vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/dharma-fluid.md

 ### Trasncending texts
 Hindu texts themselves say that they are not the ultimate authority, and that a truly wise person should ultimately \*transcend\* (ie not be bound by) texts and adapt a worldview that is cognizant of the ultimate reality.
 So, guru-s can come along and abrogate the "holy" texts and the injunctions, adding their own voice to the pre-existing pool of opinions.
-So, Sanatana dharma is trans-textual in that sense. नमश् शास्त्रनिर्बन्धनिष्कासकेभ्यश् शास्त्रप्रेरितेभ्यः।
+So, Sanatana dharma is trans-textual in that sense.

 Examples: